-Queens Library works diligently to promote the social, cultural and educational growth of the hundreds of children and teens walking through our doors each day.
+Queens Public Library works diligently to promote the social, cultural and educational growth of the hundreds of children and teens walking through our doors each day.
 Whether students participate in our array of after school and weekend activities or engage in self-guided study and research, the library strives to provide accurate, timely and reliable information and resources to assist in the learning process.

-In keeping with the Queens Library's mission and strategic goals, the minimum requirements for all volunteer Homework Helpers have been updated to align with the current educational standards for the library's after-school programming.
+In keeping with the Queens Public Library's mission and strategic goals, the minimum requirements for all volunteer Homework Helpers have been updated to align with the current educational standards for the library's after-school programming.

 Starting October 15, 2018, the minimum requirements for individuals applying to become volunteer Homework Helpers are as follows:

 - Individuals must be a minimum of 16 years old

 - High School and College students must submit his or her most recent report card / transcript and reflect a 3.0 grade point or 85% average

 - Adults must demonstrate prior experience of working with school-age or high school students in a teaching or tutoring capacity